Topological surface Fermi arcs in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$: Summary

 \section{Summary}

 We theoretically studied the topological surface Fermi arc states in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$ and Co$_3$Sn$_2$Se$_2$.
 The cleaved (001) surfaces have two possible terminations, Sn-terminal and S/Se-terminal, due to the weak chemical bonding between the Sn and S/Se layers.
 Fixing the energy at the Weyl points, the Fermi arcs are shown to be capable of extending to around 25\% of the reciprocal lattice vector in Sn-terminated states.
 Owing to the strong dispersion of the nontrivial surface state which extends from $E_F$--0.1eV to $E_F$+$E_W$, the large energy window provides good opportunity for the observation of the Fermi arc states in ARPES measurements.
 In contrast, the Fermi arcs for S/Se-terminated surfaces only exist above $E_F$ and are relatively short due to mixing of the surface and bulk states.
-Furthermore, we also simulated STM measurements of the differently terminated surfaces, and our QPI calculations reveal that the JDOSs should be clearly visible.
+Furthermore, we also simulated STM measurements of the differently terminated surfaces.
 These results will be helpful for a clear understanding of the surface Fermi arcs in these two magnetic WSMs.

-This work was financially supported by the ERC Advanced Grant No. 291472 `Idea Heusler', ERC Advanced Grant No. 74206-TOPMAT, and Deutsche Forschungsgemeinschaft DFG under SFB 1143.
+This work was financially supported by the ERC Advanced Grant No. 291472 `Idea Heusler', ERC Advanced Grant No. 742068 `TOPMAT', and Deutsche Forschungsgemeinschaft DFG under SFB 1143.
 E.L. acknowledges support from the Alexander von Humboldt Foundation of Germany for his Fellowship and from the National Natural Science Foundation of China for his Excellent Young Scholarship (No. 51722106).
 L.M. would like to thank the MPI CPFS for its hospitality where part of the work was performed.